 Are there any urgent political issues or problems in your region?

 Bornholm is a small community, placed by itself in The Baltic Sea, and we have similar economic problems as other ‘fringe areas’ in Denmark.
+At the moment population number is decreasing.
 Also, the average age of the population is quite high.
-There is a tradition that many young people leave the island to study and live in Copenhagen or cities that we call ‘ovre’ – special Bornholmian phrase, meaning somewhere in the rest of Denmark.
+There is a tradition that many young people leave the island to study and live in Copenhagen or cities that we call ‘ovre’—special Bornholmian phrase, meaning somewhere in the rest of Denmark.
 Some return when they start a family, as it is a very safe place for children to grow up.
 The local municipal economy is also a cause of concern these years.

 The local arts and crafts community on Bornholm is alive and stronger than ever.
 The island has the highest number of arts and crafts people per square meter in Denmark.
 In 2017 Bornholm was awarded with the prestigeous title of World Craft Region, being the first place in Europe and the first island in the world to achieve this honour.
 We have a section of The Royal Danish Academy’s Design School in Nexø, offering an internationally oriented education in glass and ceramics.
 Each year we see graduates choosing to stay on the island to build up their new studios and benefit from the creative hub here.
 However, the local economy is not well at the moment.